some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Publish Eventgroup Entry type shall be used to offer an eventgroup to other communication partners.
-This entry type can be considered comparable to the Offer Service Entry type.
+The Publish Eventgroup entry type shall be used to offer an eventgroup to other communication partners.
+This entry type can be considered comparable to the Offer Service entry type.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_308